petershin/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/setting-up-clustering-in-dxp-cloud.md

 ## Add Clustering Portal Properties

-By default, no additional portal properties are required to enable clustering in DXP Cloud.
+By default, no additional portal properties are required to enable clustering in Liferay Cloud.
 The necessary configuration to set up clustering will already be copied to a `portal-clu.properties` and `unicast.xml` files in the Docker image when the Liferay DXP service starts up.

 However, if additional portal properties for clustering are desired, the properties may still be added to the repository.
 You can override the clustering-specific portal properties by adding them into the `portal-clu.properties` file within the `config` folder appropriate to the chosen environment.
-See [Configuring the Liferay DXP Service](./configuring-the-liferay-dxp-service.md) for more about deploying configurations for the DXP service.
+See [Configuring the Liferay DXP Service](./configuring-the-liferay-dxp-service.md) for more about deploying configurations for the Liferay service.

 ## Deploy and Verify

 Deploy the configuration changes to the chosen environment to verify that clustering was enabled.
-See [Overview of the DXP Cloud Deployment Workflow](../build-and-deploy/overview-of-the-dxp-cloud-deployment-workflow.md) for more information.
+See [Overview of the Liferay Cloud Deployment Workflow](../build-and-deploy/overview-of-the-dxp-cloud-deployment-workflow.md) for more information.

 To check if clustering is working correctly, check the logs of the Liferay DXP instances for the `Accepted View` message from the `JGroupsReceiver` class.